28 de março de 2026

 - at the Directorate-General for the European Communities as Head of Division for Development Cooperation (1986–1987);

-- in the Office of the Secretary of State for Foreign Affairs and Cooperation as Adviser for Development Cooperation (1987–1990).
+- in the office of the Secretary of State for Foreign Affairs and Cooperation, as adviser on Development Cooperation issues (1987-1990).

 During this period he was also appointed Director of the Programming and Planning Office of the Institute for Economic Cooperation (1988–1990), while remaining seconded to the above duties.